-Prerequisites: EN 50A & EN 52 & MA 91 Investigates physical environments of human beings and the effect of technologies on the environment.
-Emphasizes small group investigations of air, water and soil pollution and the rapidly expanding population as it affects the natural ecosystem within Frederick County and the eastern seaboard.
-Some Saturday field trips.
+Prerequisites: EN 50A, EN 52, MA 91 Investigates physical environments of human beings and the effect of technologies on the environment.
+Emphasizes small group investigations of air, water and soil pollution and the rapidly expanding population as it affects the natural ecosystem within Frederick County and the Eastern seaboard.
+Some Friday or Saturday field trips.

-BI 203 - Elements of Microbiology 4.00
+BI 203-Elements of Microbiology (4)

-Prerequisites: BI101 & CH 101 Introduces microbiology.
+Prerequisites: BI 101, CH 101 Introduces microbiology.
 Includes basic study of morphology, physiology, genetics and ecology of microorganisms, with an introduction to infectious diseases and immunology.

-BI 240 - Genetics 4.00
+BI 240-Genetics (4)

-Prerequisites: BI101 & CH 101 Includes history of genetics, the chemical basis of heredity, the chromosomes and genes, probability, variation in gene structure, mutation, extrachromosomal systems and genes flow in populations.
+Prerequisites: BI 101 and CH 101 Includes history of genetics, the chemical basis of heredity, the chromosomes and genes, probability, variation in gene structure, mutation, extrachromosomal systems and genes flow in populations.